 The chances are pretty good that you already experienced both fog and mist without even realizing it.
 Although they may appear almost identical, there are small but significant differences between them.

-Although both consists of small water droplets suspended in the air, fog is denser than mist.
-An occurrence is classified as mist when visibility is less than 1km and fog when visibility is more than 1km.
-Fog is essentially a cloud that forms at ground level, while mist results from the sudden cooling of warm, moist air when coming in contact with a cold surface.
+Both consist of microdroplets suspended in the air, but fog is denser than mist and occurs when visibility is less than 1km, while mist occurs when visibility exceeds 1km.
+Fog is essentially a cloud forming at ground level, while mist occurs when warm, moist air comes in contact with a cold surface.

 People living in coastal regions, near large bodies of water, or in areas regularly experiencing temperature inversion on a regular basis will be very familiar with the occurrence of fog or mist.

 Both are very common occurrences, and most of the time, it is hard to tell the difference between these two weather phenomena.
 There are some slight but significant differences, though, which will be explored in more detail in this post.

 As with any other weather phenomenon discussed, we first need to define what precisely fog and mist are before continuing to discuss each one in more detail.

 An event is classified as fog when visibility is less than 1km (0.62 miles).
 Fog can be defined as a cloud that forms close to or at ground level, consisting of small water droplets suspended in the air.
 The same processes responsible for cloud formation higher in the atmosphere apply to fog at ground level.